c0pperdragon/OS816/README.md

 placed in bank 0.

 Points 1 and 2 are just solved with some extra logic on the board.
-Point 3 is solved by using the emulation bit to force the data bank address to $FF during startup time.
+Point 3 is solved by using the emulation bit to force the top 8 address lines to $FF during startup time.
 Once the program is running it switches to native mode to make use of the full address range with flat regions for both RAM, IO and ROM.

 ## Memory map